 If you’re spending a few days in Zagreb, I recommend visiting the Zagreb tourism site to help plan your trip and itinerary.
 The site is especially useful for finding food events in Zagreb and gourmet shops and markets that might be of interest.

-If you have any questions or would like to leave a review or share your experience, please do so in the comments.
+If you have any questions or want to leave a food tour review or share your experience, please do so in the comments.

 —